dirmeier/gpR/README.md

 demo.bin.classification()
 ```

-Also check out the source code for more info or just write me!
+Also check out the source code for more info, fork the package, or just write me!

 ## Author